 6. Make It Inviting and Cozy

-Besides letting in light and brightening walls, you’ll also need to create an inviting and cozy atmosphere to sell your house this winter in Shoreline.
+Besides letting in light and brightening walls, you’ll also need to create an inviting and cozy atmosphere to sell your house this winter in Seattle.
 You can make your home’s interior a friendly, welcoming space by accessorizing and with throws and pillows and having the fireplace cheerfully burning.

 7. Be Sensible with Seasonal Decor

 Yes, you’ll want some seasonal décor and decorations, but do be sensible with them.
 That means avoiding religious-themed holiday décor and the garish kitsch.
 Just make sure it’s all done tastefully and in a way that won’t offend anyone.

 If you really want to sell your house this winter take the time and invest the elbow grease to make everything sparkle.
 You could start by washing windows and dusting light fixtures and ceiling fan blades.
 Then, move on to polishing the chrome on kitchen and bathroom fixtures, cleaning mirrors, and shining appliances.